Peacethriver001/Data-Structures---Algorithms-on-Leetcode/README.md

 # Data-Structures---Algorithms-on-Leetcode
-Solutions to Leetcode's Data Structure and Algorithms (DSA) questions.
+Solutions to Data Structure and Algorithms (DSA) questions from Leetcode, Hackerrank and Interviews attended.